 Chantell Collins, Adoration4Adventure, 30 Years Old

-Time goes fast, so don’t wait for others to have the time, the money, and the similar interest in the destination you want to reach to go on an adventure.
-I waited 2 years for a friend for going to Morocco.
+Time goes fast, so don’t wait for others to have the time, the money, and a similar interest in the destination you want to reach to go on an adventure.
+I waited for 2 years for a friend for going to Morocco.
 When she had time, she had no money, so we always changed the travel to Morocco for a road trip around Spain.
 It was nice but I haven’t visited Morocco yet… And then I had three free months before starting my new job in Italy: I wanted to travel but no one else had vacation time.

 Today, I’m doing a solo backpacker trip around Australia!
 It took me 8 years to discover that if I want to go somewhere I don’t need to wait for other people.
 So, if you want to go somewhere, just go solo!

 Esther Sanye, Trip to Adventure, 28 Years Old

 Try not to worry too much when things don’t go the way you expect because they often won’t.
 Choose to see the adventure within the misadventure.
 Sometimes, it’s those moments when nothing seems to be working out that end up turning into some of the greatest memories of your life.